Does freezing impede the growth of random recursive trees?: Introduction

-The proof is based on an alternative construction of uniform attachment trees with freezing of \cite{BBKK23+}, based on time-reversal, through a growth-coalescent process of rooted forests.
+We establish this stochastic domination via a coupling between the construction of the two random trees, which is relatively general and may be of independent interest.
+Using it recursively allows us to compare the heights of a tree with freezing and of a random recursive tree.
+The proof of \cref{prop:decreaseheight} is based on an alternative construction of uniform attachment trees with freezing of \citet{BBKK23+}, based on time-reversal, through a growth-coalescent process of rooted forests.

-\paragraph{Outline.} Section \ref{sec:examples} studies the influence of local modifications of certain choice sequences on the height, and proves Proposition \ref{prop:increaseheight}.
-In Section \ref{sec:3}, we first that removing the first attachment step followed by a freezing step stochastically decreases the height (Proposition \ref{prop:decreaseheight}) by using an alternative construction of uniform attachment trees with freezing, based on time-reversal, through a growth-coalescent process of rooted forests (Sections~\ref{sec:3.1} and \ref{sec:3.2}).
-The proof of Theorem~\ref{thm:main} is then given in Section~\ref{sec:3.3}.
-Section~\ref{sec:open} concludes the paper with some open questions.
+\paragraph{Outline.} \cref{sec:examples} studies the influence of local modifications of certain choice sequences on the height, and proves \cref{prop:increaseheight}.
+In \cref{sec:3}, we first show that removing the first attachment step followed by a freezing step stochastically decreases the height (\cref{prop:decreaseheight}) by using an alternative construction of uniform attachment trees with freezing, based on time-reversal, through a growth-coalescent process of rooted forests (\cref{sec:3.1,sec:3.2}).
+The proof of \cref{thm:main} is then given in \cref{sec:3.3}. \cref{sec:open} concludes the paper with some open questions.

 \paragraph{Acknowledgements.} This research was initiated during the Eighteenth Annual Workshop on Probability and Combinatorics at McGill University’s Bellairs Institute in Holetown, Barbados.
 We are grateful to Bellairs Institute for its hospitality.
 This material is also based upon work supported by the National Science Foundation under Grant No. DMS-1928930, while some of the authors were in residence at the Simons Laufer Mathematical Sciences Institute in Berkeley, California, during the Spring 2025 semester.
 AB was supported by NSF GRFP 2141064 and Simons Investigator Award 622132 to Elchanan Mossel.
 RK has been supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) via a Banting postdoctoral fellowship [BPF-198443].